robert-hamilton36/Delete-Element/README.md

 Just a delete button from context menu

 - [2.UndoShortcut](https://github.com/robert-hamilton36/Delete-Element/tree/2.UndoShortcut):
-Adds an undo function only with a shortcut 'Ctrl + Shift + Z'
+Adds an undo function only with a shortcut 'Ctrl + Alt + Z'

 - [3.UndoContextMenu](https://github.com/robert-hamilton36/Delete-Element/tree/3.UndoContextMenu):
 Adds an undo button to the context menu.
-Along with the shortcut 'Ctrl + Shift + Z' This can make deleting cumbersome as you have to go through a sub-contextmenu to delete an element
+Along with the shortcut 'Ctrl + Alt + Z' This can make deleting cumbersome as you have to go through a sub-contextmenu to delete an element

 - [4.BrowserAction](https://github.com/robert-hamilton36/Delete-Element/tree/4.BrowserAction):